 The owner of a boarding, breeding, training, animal rescue and/or pet sale facility shall be required to obtain a license from the Animal Control Authority to operate such facility.
 Full ordinance and requirements may be found HERE

-Redemption Fees for animals found violating the Talbot County Code 15.4
+Redemption Fees for animals found violating the Talbot County Code 15.4 These fees are set annually by the Talbot County Council

 This includes FVRCP vaccine for cats and DAPPV vaccine for dogs upon admission.